garretyoder/app-theme-engine/README.md

 App Theme Engine is a library that makes it easy for developers to implement a theme system in their apps.

-A fork of garretyoder's App theme engine, because he removed the repo.
+A fork of afollestad's App theme engine, because he removed the repo.
 This repo will remain with Jitpack builds.

 ---